jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 nervous and excited to talk to you today, since you are all so smart and experienced.
 So here goes nothing.

-## VIDEO SEO FUNCTION in the Product
+## video SEO function in the Product

 I want to start with a story about our product and support.